SAHILNAIK2002200/ETG-Python-for-ML-AI-internship/README.md

 adding more items in the inventory

-checking if items is present or not in the inventory ->if present updating the quantity of that item
-  ->if not present then adding it as a new item in the inventory if new item added or quantity is increased then updating the record.json file
+checking if items is present or not in the inventory if present updating the quantity of that item if not present then adding it as a new item in the inventory if new item added or quantity is increased then updating the record.json file

  _files_:-PURCHASING_PRODUCT .ipynb